 With regard to the actual manufacturing process I am not in a position personally to make changes of this nature.
 However, I consciously select companies who fabricate the products for Silk Road Weaves who are as environmentally conscientious as possible under the political, cultural and geographic circumstances in which they work.

 The washing process that is completed after weaving is done naturally, even using some harvested rain water because the municipal water supply is not consistent.
-Washing is done with soap and water only, without chemicals (this is my standard specification).
-Rugs are dried in the sun.

 Since our products are entirely hand made from start to finish, the manufacturers use a lot of “human power” in all phases of construction: Carding, Looming, Weaving, Washing, Cutting, and Finishing.
 This is the traditional way.
 During rolling blackouts they use solar powered lamps.
 Dye solutions are heated by wood, coal or natural gas depending on the location.